nirajc170503/Analysis-of-Zomato-dataset/README.md

 Questions to Solve:

-Import libraries and load the dataset.
+1.Import libraries and load the dataset.

-Identify the top restaurant chains in Bengaluru based on distribution.
+2.Identify the top restaurant chains in Bengaluru based on distribution.

-Determine the number of restaurants not accepting online orders.
+3.Determine the number of restaurants not accepting online orders.

-Calculate the ratio of restaurants providing table booking.
+4.Calculate the ratio of restaurants providing table booking.

-Use a boxplot to analyze the rating column, extracting data before '/'.
+5.Use a boxplot to analyze the rating column, extracting data before '/'.

-Determine the percentage of restaurants accepting online orders.
+6.Determine the percentage of restaurants accepting online orders.

-Plot a scatter plot of Cost vs. Rating with respect to online orders, removing commas from the Cost column.
+7.Plot a scatter plot of Cost vs. Rating with respect to online orders, removing commas from the Cost column.

-Find the distribution of votes and approximate cost using a user-defined function and for loop.
+8.Find the distribution of votes and approximate cost using a user-defined function and for loop.

-Identify the most common restaurant types in Bengaluru.
+9.Identify the most common restaurant types in Bengaluru.

-Analyze the difference in votes between restaurants accepting and not accepting online orders.
+10.Analyze the difference in votes between restaurants accepting and not accepting online orders.

-Determine the most common restaurant types in Bengaluru.
+11.Determine the most common restaurant types in Bengaluru.

-Find the best budget restaurants in any location.
+12.Find the best budget restaurants in any location.

-Identify the top quick bites restaurant chains in Bengaluru.
+13.Identify the top quick bites restaurant chains in Bengaluru.

-Determine the most popular casual dining restaurant chains, using relevant plots.
+14.Determine the most popular casual dining restaurant chains, using relevant plots.

-Identify the most popular cuisines in Bangalore using related plots.
+15.Identify the most popular cuisines in Bangalore using related plots.